near/docs/docs/contribution/contribution-overview.md

 ---
 id: contribution-overview
-title: Contribution Overview
+title: Contributor Quickstart
-sidebar_label: Contribution Overview
+sidebar_label: Overview
 ---

-#### Interested in contributing to NEAR?
+Interested in contributing to NEAR?

 From opening issues and improving our docs to building features, and writing tests, there are various ways to help!

 We appreciate and value all contributions to NEAR.
-There are various ways to get involved.

 ## Ways to Contribute